 Richmond Town Hall, Fitzroy Library and Bargoonga Nganjin exhibitions are programmed for twelve weeks duration.
 A fee is paid to successful applicants to contribute towards the exhibition development and presentation costs.

 Exhibition spaces in these three venues are in high traffic areas.
-Richmond Town Hall hosts a broad range of functions and events in the evenings.
+Richmond Town Hall hosts a broad range of functions and events in the evenings and Bargoonga Nganjin operates an ‘Open Library’ policy, extending library hours to registered library users for unmanned, self-service access to library facilities.
 Although all care and consideration is given to the safety of the works on display, artists exhibit works at their own risk.
 Council takes no responsibility for any theft, loss, or damage to artwork during transportation or display at all three venues and recommends that all exhibitors have artwork insurance for the duration of their exhibition (including installation and dismantling) and for associated events, such as exhibition openings.